myersm0/tei-littre/src/README.md

 The checks are tried in this order; first match wins.

+**Important**: the presence of `<nature>` takes precedence over any heuristic interpretation of the inner text.
+For example, `<nature>Substantivement.</nature>` is always classified as NatureLabel (deterministic, confidence 1.0), even though the plain text `Substantivement.` would otherwise match the VoiceTransition heuristic.

 ### Tier 2: Heuristic (text patterns)

 Operates on both the raw content and the plain-text (stripped) content: